vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 I took a pulse ox measurement in the late morning and got a reading range of 44-50 bpm.

+#### Notes added around 12:30 PM the next day (2024-09-03)

+The rest of the day proceeded fine; the pain of the late morning and early afternoon subsided for the most part, though there were brief and intermittent periods of slight pain.
+My energy levels were reasonably high, though the day as a whole was relaxed and desultory so high energy levels weren't needed per se.

+### Forty-seven days later (2024-09-03)

+#### Notes added around 12:30 PM

+My bowel movement felt fairly complete; in general, I have been noticing that my bowel movement has been feeling more and more complete over the past few days.

+I did my blood tests today (more details [here](2024-09-03-blood-tests.md)).
+The process went smoothly and I was not distracted by abdominal pain during the process or after getting back home.
+I did feel occasional reminders of the pain but not to the point of getting in my way.
+There was no stomach rumble or flatulence.
+I'm not sure if this was due to the psychological readying for the test, having a bath in the morning (which gives some freshness), or the fact that I haven't had B12 supplements for two days.

 ## Current learnings

 I was updating [best practices around abdominal